SorensenUCSC/CSE113-wi2022/overview.md

 ### TA Office Hours:

 Reese will hold hybrid office hours on Wednesdays from 2:30 to 4:30 PM.
-Location is TBD
+Zoom link will be available on Piazza, and room will be BE-153A when in person instruction resumes.

 ### Mentoring Hours: